World-class arts, incredible dining, endless discovery

 Living history

-Melbourne Museum and Fort Scratchley don't just preserve the past - they contextualise the present.
-Understanding Melbourne's industrial legacy helps explain why the contemporary business community values innovation, resilience, and practical problem-solving.
-The city's heritage creates a cultural foundation that supports both creative expression and commercial enterprise.
+The Melbourne Museum↗ and Royal Exhibition Building↗ don't just preserve the past — they contextualise the present.
+Understanding Melbourne's evolution from colonial outpost to multicultural metropolis helps explain why its contemporary business community values diversity, adaptability, and long-term thinking.
+The city's layered heritage creates a cultural foundation that supports both creative expression and commercial enterprise.
+The Royal Exhibition Building, a UNESCO World Heritage Site, offers a tangible connection to a city that has always built with ambition and permanence in mind.

 Great food and